bosoni/Aether.Extras/README.md

 * added  Samples.OPENGL.MG.sln  and modified project files so they load Libs/MonoGame.Framework.dll  (crossplatform opengl dll) (so this should work with win/linux/mac -only windows tested)

-* modified Animation projectfiles so they use .NET 4.8 instead of 4.5 (which doesnt work with new monogame dll) (change if you need to)

 * removed all CPU animation files (because they use SharpDX)

 * modified Sample.Animation so space key changes animation and up/down changes zoom